 In addition to power options, keep the following factors and features in mind when shopping for a tent heater.

 Camp location plays a significant role in determining which tent heater is optimal for you.
-Electric heaters are ultimately the safest but not always viable when camping in the wilderness instead of a campground with on-site electric capabilities.
+Electric heaters are ultimately the safest, but these are not always viable when camping in the wilderness as opposed to a campground with on-site electric capabilities.
 For backcountry campers, a gas-operated, portable tent heater may be the best option.
 Gas can be purchased in small, lightweight canisters that are easy to pack and disposable or refillable.

-Tent heaters produce a lot of heat, making them a potential fire hazard when placed too close to tent walls or other flammable surfaces or if they fall onto the floor of the tent.
-When shopping, consider only those tent heaters that automatically shut off if the unit tips over.
+Tent heaters produce a lot of heat, making them a potential fire hazard.
+Consider only those tent heaters that automatically shut off if the unit tips over.

 Size and Weight

 Camping requires lots of gear, so an overly large or heavy tent heater can be inconvenient.
 Fortunately, quite a few smaller, lighter options are on the market that should fit your space capacity and needs.
 Typically, the size of the tent heater correlates to the amount of heat the unit produces.
 A bigger tent probably requires a larger, more powerful heater, while a small tent should heat up nicely with a more compact heater.

 As a general rule, electric heaters operate more quietly than gas heaters.
 Both propane- and butane-powered heaters are made up of various moving parts, such as a vent and a burner, which can create a loud humming sound while in use.
 Light sleepers should choose a less-powerful electric heater, as this type of tent heater is usually quieter.

 Tips for Buying and Using a Tent Heater

 When used safely and correctly, tent heaters are an excellent piece of camping gear that allow outdoor enthusiasts to pursue their passions in cold weather.
 Follow these essential tips when buying and using a tent heater.